thaidn/tetcon.org/_posts/2014-12-27-second-batch-of-talks.markdown

 </p>

 <p>
-The tentative <a href="http://localhost:4000/saigon-2015/schedule/index.html">schedule</a> is out.
-The last two talks will be announced soon - one of them is very interesting and is presented by a female researcher.
+The tentative <a href="https://tetcon.org/saigon-2015/schedule/index.html">schedule</a> is out.
+The last two talks will be announced soon - one of them may be presented by a female researcher.
 </p>